Expanded PDF Profile

 Introduction / History

-The Avatime people are a hard working group who take great pride in their houses and gardens.
+The Kedeane people (called Avatime by outsiders) are a hard working group who take great pride in their houses and gardens.
 Their neat gardens are enclosed by bamboo fences and their houses are rectangular in shape, built from clay bricks and covered with zinc roofs.
 The area is hilly and the towns are surrounded by luscious rain-forests.
 Vegetation is abundant and annual rainfall high.

 Despite the abundant greenness of the area, farming is not easy, especially in Amedzofe, where the soil is subject to erosion and the fields may be located at a great distance from town.
 The people grow a variety of crops and are always ready to experiment with new cultures.
 The main crops include cassava, yams, beans, cocoyams, rice and plantains.
 Tea, coffee and cocoa are also being cultivated.
 The gardens yield various fruits and vegetables, such as ocra, tomatoes, avocados, bananas, papaya, palm nut and green leaves, which all contribute to a varied and healthy diet.